 Since we just got back from a vacation in Maine, we thought we’d try a dish associated with the Pine Tree State.
 This is a nice recipe for pickles, especially since it avoids all the downsides of making pickles; you know, the boiling vinegar, the canning jars, the steam from the canning kettle — thinking about all that makes you just want to buy pickles at the store, right?
 Wrong!
-As you will see.
+As you’ll see.

 This recipe was on the back page of the newsletter that we pick up at the CSA each week along with our produce.
-The front page has a bit of news about the farm, or our rancher, or information about a crop we’re getting in that week’s share, and the back usually include some recipes that are appropriate for that week’s produce.
-The week that we received pickling cucumbers, there was a recipe for Old Fashion Maine Mustard Pickles on the back.
+The front page has a bit of news about the farm, or our rancher, or information about a crop we’re getting in that week’s share, and the back usually includes some recipes that are appropriate for that week’s produce.
+The week we received pickling cucumbers, there was a recipe for Old Fashion Maine Mustard Pickles on the back.
 Looking it over, we noted that we had everything except the dry mustard, but we did have mustard seed.
-While we could have ground them into powder, we thought we’d just leave ’em whole.
-A nice thing about this recipe is that it’s easy to scale up or down, depending on how many cucumbers you have and how many pickles you want to make.
+While we could’ve ground them into powder, we thought we’d just leave ’em whole.
+A nice thing about this recipe is that it’s easy to scale up or down, depending on how many cucumbers you have, and how many pickles you want to make.
 Since only one of us really enjoys pickles, we decided to make a single pint jar.
 So, let’s scratch up some pickles.

 Makes 1 pint

 Use either white vinegar or apple cider vinegar with 5% acidity.
 The acidity of the vinegar is what keeps the cucumbers from spoiling, so you don’t want to change it willy-nilly.
-Use kosher or pickling salt, as these are only salt; no iodine or anti-caking agents, which can make you pickles cloudy or soft.
+Use kosher or pickling salt, as these are only salt; no iodine or anti-caking agents, which can make your pickles cloudy or soft.

 Wash and cut cucumbers.
-Select only firm cucumbers, wash them well to the point that, if you got them at the store, you might want to place them in a colander and pour boiling water over the top to remove any applied wax.
+Select only firm cucumbers, and wash them well to the point that, if you got them at the store, you might want to place them in a colander and pour boiling water over the top to remove any applied wax.
 We went with the traditional spears.

 Pack jar.
 Don’t pack them in too tightly; you’ll be adding other ingredients in just a bit, so you need some space.
 And, if need be, trim back your spears so that you’ll have no problem covering them with liquid, and still be able to give the jar a vigorous shake.
 For only a pint, you might have some cucumber left over.
 Put it to good use.
 Or make another jar.